unskript/Awesome-CloudOps-Automation/.github/Anatomy-of-Runbook.md

 <br>

-## Action
+## Actions

-Action sometimes referred to here as Lego are the Atomic part of a unSkript Runbook.
+Actions (sometimes referred to here as Legos) are the Atomic part of a unSkript Runbook.
 Here is a sample Action that performs a well defined task.

 ```
 def aws_get_instance_details(handle, instance_id: str, region: str) -> Dict: